picantitoDev/React-Prueba/README.md

-This project will help me learn this overrated framework for once and for all
+This project will help me learn this overrated framework for once and for all.
+Update, I'm not Learning much :(